About Fog Holler:

 Banjo / Vocals

 Casey was born and raised in the rolling hills of Petaluma, CA. Although a saxophonist first, Holmberg removed the mouthpiece and started pickin’ it true at the age of 18, after hearing Earl Scruggs play The Farewell Blues.
 Convinced the banjo was the best instrument for both Bluegrass and Bop, he began to teach himself.
 While pursuing a degree in Theater at UCLA, he joined the bluegrass and oldtime ensemble and met Noa, sowing the seeds for musical partnership down the road.
-Casey’s banjo style is distinct, blending the grit and drive of players like Ralph Stanley and Robert Earl Davis with a cool, modern virtuosity reminiscent of Bela Fleck or Noam Pikelney.
+Casey’s banjo style is distinct, blending the grit and drive of players like Ralph Stanley and Robert Earl Davis with a cool, modern virtuosity reminiscent of Bela Fleck or Noam Pikelny.
 Casey sees the banjo as a complete instrument, not restricted by genre or style.

 Tommy Schulz